AI Marketing

 Build Trust and Authority Everywhere: Every article, mention, or citation your brand earns online is not just influencing human perceptions, but AI perceptions too.
 It’s like planting flags across the digital universe saying “we know our stuff.”
 The more flags (in reputable places), the more likely the AI will salute your brand in response.

 Next Steps: Ready to get started with GEO?
-A good first move is to assess your AI visibility – try the audit steps, or even better, get a professional AI search visibility audit (You can get start by signing up to Superlines or contact us for a wider audit to help you understand where your brand stands!).
+A good first move is to assess your AI visibility with Superlines!
+Here is the link again to get started!
 From there, map out a few content tweaks or additions you can make in the next month.
 Little by little, you can turn your company into an AI-recognized authority.
 The sooner you start, the sooner you’ll see your brand popping up in those cutting-edge AI search results.